sporto/erl/readme.md

 http://sam:pass@api.example.com:3000/products/kids#toys/1?color=red&age=10
 ```

-This will be parsed into an Elm record:
+This will be parsed this string into an Elm record:

 ```
 {